Sport in Denmark: Flag football

-Mixed martial arts

-Denmark has various Mixed Martial Arts fighters with the most prominent being Martin Kampmann.
-Kampmann fought for the Ultimate Fighting Championship (UFC) as a 170-pound welterweight and was considered one of the best fighters in the division.
-Other Danish fighters that have competed in the UFC include Anna Elmose, Nicolas Dalby, Joachim Christensen, Christian Colombo, and Mads Burnell.

 Motor sports

 In Denmark, there is also a small but successful group of people doing motorsport.
 The driver with the most 24 Hours of Le Mans wins so far is Denmark's Tom Kristensen with nine first places.
 Jan Magnussen has been a Corvette Racing factory driver since 2004, having claimed several GT class wins at the 24 Hours of Le Mans, 24 Hours of Daytona, 12 Hours of Sebring and Petit Le Mans.
 His son Kevin Magnussen has been competing in Formula One since 2014.
 Other notable Danish drivers include Kurt Thiim, Nicki Thiim, Jason Watt, Michael Christensen and Marco Sørensen.

 The main permanent racetracks are Ring Djursland, Jyllands-Ringen and Padborg Park.
 The Danish Touringcar Championship was held from 1999 to 2010, and the Danish Thundersport Championship has been held since 2012.
 In addition, the Copenhagen Historic Grand Prix has been held since 2001.

 Physical education and gymnastics

 Franz Nachtegall was influential in the introduction of physical education and gymnastics into schools of Denmark.